christian-vigh-phpclasses/PdfToText/README.md

 - *PDFOPT\_ENFORCE\_GLOBAL\_EXECUTION\_TIME* : when specified, the **MaxGlobalExecutionTime** static property will be checked against the PHP setting *max\_execution\_time*.
 If the time taken to process all PDF files since the start of the script may risk to take more time than the value in seconds defined for this property, a **PdfToTextTimeout** exception will be thrown before PHP tries to terminate the script execution.
 - *PDFOPT\_NONE* : Default value.
 No special processing flags apply.

-### OwnerEncryptionKey ###

-A 32-byte string used in determining whether a valid owner password was specified.

-### OwnerPassword ###

-Owner password to be specified if the PDF file is password-protected.

 ### Pages ###

 Associative array containing individual page contents.
 The array key is the page number, starting from 1.